implict/ofSiteKR/_documentation/math/ofVec3f.markdown

 float z = v1[2]; // z is 10
 ~~~~

-This function can be handy if you want to do the same operation to all `x`, `y` and `z` components, as it means you can just make a `for` loop that repeats 3 times.
+This function can be handy if you want to do the same operation to all 'x', 'y' and 'z' components, as it means you can just make a 'for' loop that repeats 3 times.